 In the meantime, withingroup relationships were inferred, although certain direction of these are hard to set, especially in cases where the time of death is uncertain.
 Imagine a hypothetical (but in fact common in reality!) case of two ~60 years old male laid next to each other to a single grave, where genetic analysis shows first degree relationship (about 50% of genomic – autosomal – identity).
 First degree relationship means parent-offspring or sibling relations, at this case it seems to be logical to assume brothers due to the same age who died at the same time, however, maternal lineages – mtDNA – are different!
 This seems to be easy, siblings have identical maternal and paternal lineages while father and son share only the same paternal lineage.
 It needs to be pointed out that maternal and paternal lineages – uniparental markers – are great help to infer kinship especially in case of huge sample numbers.

 However, how to decide, who was the son and who was the father?
 The difference between the time of death between father and son is a few decade thus it does not help, and if no other relatives were found at the site – which is sadly a common issue – genetics cannot help further, and leave the case to anthropologists and archaeologists to define the order according to findings, grave disturbance, etc. These and such complicated situations are growing exponentially with the genetic distance between individuals, but in case of the mass grave we are lucky enough for likely having (at least nearly) identical timing of death for everyone helping to uncover kinship network much better.
 Accordingly, presence of two first and one second degree relationships reveals a pair of siblings, a pair of father and son as well a pair of half-siblings, although for the latter uncle-nephew cannot be excluded, but this seems to be unlikely giving the age of death.
 The presence of further unrelated individuals undermines the theory of blood-related family burial, and tosses the idea of some catastrophic event, as first suggested by Kitti Köhler.
-The research continues, final results will be presented as the backbone for the PhD dissertation of Dániel Gerber, publication and detailed description are coming up this year.
+The research is ongoing, and the final results will serve as the backbone for Dániel Gerber's PhD dissertation.
+Publications and detailed descriptions are forthcoming later this year.

 Archaeogenetics gives us a chance to reveal movements, origin, admixture and partly lifestyle of historic populations, but the story above shows well how hard is to get there.